Pelligrino Morano

 Killer:

-Morano was later convicted of murder in the second degree in the case of Nicholas Terranova and Charles Ubriaco and sentenced to Sing Sing from twenty years to life.
+Morano was later convicted of murder in the second degree in the case of Nicholas Terranova and Eugene Ubriaco and sentenced to spend twenty years to life at Sing Sing prison.